 The Implications

-UK judges must taken into account the ECHR’s decision but it not bound by it.
+UK judges must be taken into account the ECHR’s decision but it is not bound by it.
 It also seems that this recent court is not going to have any new implications for UK law.
 Lilian Edwards, professor of internet law at Strathclyde University, said the judgment was in line with UK law and past cases.

 However it is important to note how the law impacts employers and employees.
 All employers should make clear any rules that would allow them to check on employees’ online activities.
 One of the judges said, “All employees should be notified personally of the said policy and consent to it explicitly.”